DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-24-merging-the-personal-statement.md

 We iterated the our initial design to:

-remove ‘rewards and challenges’ – candidates felt this was too difficult to answer before beginning to train to teach merge ‘interests and passions’ and ‘qualifications and courses’ into a single bullet point with some examples –candidates struggled to determine what was relevant to teaching in these instances. move ‘why you want to teach’ into the main bullet points include clarity around not having to address every bullet point – all users felt they would have to write something for every bullet point, which would make it harder for those who don’t have certain experiences or courses in knowing what to write. include a word count range of 500 to1000.
+remove ‘rewards and challenges’ – candidates felt this was too difficult to answer before beginning to train to teach
+* merge ‘interests and passions’ and ‘qualifications and courses’ into a single bullet point with some examples –candidates struggled to determine what was relevant to teaching in these instances.
+* move ‘why you want to teach’ into the main bullet points
+* include clarity around not having to address every bullet point – all users felt they would have to write something for every bullet point, which would make it harder for those who don’t have certain experiences or courses in knowing what to write.
+* include a word count range of 500 to 1000.

 Candidates were comfortable with a single-style personal statement, as this meets their expectations for standard applications.
 Candidates see the personal statement as their chance to show their unique suitability to be a teacher, and so want to write about and prioritise different things.